 The coast-guards did not find anything and at 9.30 am our ship was allowed to moor in the

-First we had to get to Limerick , a nearby town, where our train to Dublin departed from at 11 am .
+First we had to get to Limerick , a nearby town, where our train to Dublin 11 am .
 I knew we had no chance by public

 transport.
 In a desperate move, I hacked into the Oracle system that my former